 Verification may be made through other sources such as relatives, employers, former employers banks, school personnel, and social or government agencies.
-The cashier of a national bank or a treasurer of a savings and trust company is authorized by law to furnish information regarding amounts deposited to the credit of an applicant/recipient (RSA 165:4).
+The cashier of a national bank or a treasurer of a savings and trust company is authorized by law to furnish information regarding amounts deposited to the credit of a person (RSA 165:4).